 Our paleontologists excavate fossils by cutting around the fossil, and bringing both the fossil and its surrounding rock carefully back to a museum.
 Discovering bones on a paleo dig is only the beginning of a long process.

-The fossils we bring back to the lab can be extraordinarily fragile, and are often are encased in rock or sandstone matrix that must be removed to reveal the information of the specimen hidden within.
+The fossils we bring back to the lab can be extraordinarily fragile, and are often encased in rock or a sandstone matrix that must be removed to reveal the information of the specimen hidden within.

 Thanks to the Jay and Barbra Brost laboratory, this work is accomplished inside Burpee Museum by vertebrate fossil preparators: skilled specialists in the care and conservation of fossil bone.

 Burpee Museum of Natural History is working hard to bring high quality science learning opportunities to ALL learners in our region through subsidized and free field trips, scholarships for camps and classes, and even internship programming.

 We know that science education is essential for promoting the health and well-being of all children.
 Research shows the link between a child’s education and quality of life are not only through the income possibilities for that child, but the physical and mental health of the individual (Hudson, 2005 & Levin, 2006).

 At Burpee Museum, we believe children in the region need greater access to STEM (Science, Technology, Engineering and Mathematics) resources and supplies.
 With a discrepancy in resources, teacher expertise, and family support in math and science, there is a great need in our region.

 Burpee is excited to take part in the movement to broaden the access and diversity in science education.
 Education research has helped shed light on the reasons that students—and in particular women and ethnic minorities—abandon study and careers in STEM fields.
 Students abandon study due to perception of success, financial barriers, proximity to resources, lack of active engagement, and more.